 A Work of Stunning Artistic Achievement

-One year before the Fisher Body Craftsman's Guild (FBCG) launched in 1930, a Detroit News newspaper article covering the burgeoning "Industrial Art" arena quoted Mr. Earl's positive vision on educating the next generations of American car builders, "It is indeed a queer thing," said Mr. Earl "that while the motor industry is one of the most powerful in the country, no important course are being given in the schools in automobile design.
+A year before the Fisher Body Craftsman's Guild (FBCG) launched in 1930, a Detroit News newspaper article covering the burgeoning "Industrial Art" arena quoted Mr. Earl's positive vision on educating future generations of American car builders, "It is indeed a queer thing," said Mr. Earl "that while the motor industry is one of the most powerful in the country, no important course are being given in the schools in automobile design.
 Such a course should depend upon the closest cooperation between the students and the automobile industry."
 And the 1967 NYTimes article, directly below, clearly demonstrates how this new industrial arts movement became a national yearly phenomenon.

 The miracle of the mid 20th century industrialized art world is directly linked to Mr. Earl's becoming America's Car Design Pioneer, and, the FBCG and the Detroit Institute of Styling (both geared to develop highly paid auto stylists, i.e., car designers, see below) were offshoots of this new business calling.

-Harley taught General Motors how to get its game on by creating the first car design department (where "determination of policy" was at stake) high up inside the corporate hierarchy of this company.
-This new area was the key to unlocking a more modern universe of auto making.
-Pieces of GM's historical portrait, like what's featured here at this link, still play an enormous role behind the company's ongoing success story and why, for over 85 years in a row, GM's still America's largest auto maker.
-Regardless of all this company's woes over the last few decades (there are many), this company continues being a beacon of volume production success in today's giant auto making arena.
+Harley taught General Motors how to get its "modern" game on by creating the first car design department (where "determination of policy" was at stake) that was elevated high up inside the corporation's hierarchy.
+The new area was key to unlocking a much more sophisticated universe of auto making.
+Pieces of GM's historical portrait, like what's featured here at this link, still play an enormous role behind the company's ongoing success.
+Regardless of the 08/09 bankruptcy period, GM still remains America's largest auto maker for over 85-years in a row along with being a huge volume production success story for today's giant automotive economy.

 An American Original

 Historical picture, above, by GM Photographic demonstrates Harley Earl's 3D DNA world best.
 As a matter of fact, every global car maker today follows this exact technological business pattern (pre-engineering a car or truck ahead of time) in full-size clay model mode within a state-of-the-art car design department.